CodingTrain/website-archive/_CodingChallenges/112-3d-rendering.md

     video_id: "tzsgS19RRc8"
 ---

-In this coding challenge, I use matrix math to project a 3D object on a 2D plane, in Processing(Java).
+In this coding challenge I render a 3D object (cube) in 2D using rotation and projection matrices in Processing (Java).